 There are several messages that follow from this perspective on the spiritual journey.

-First, that journey can take people to strange places, involving hard to fathom experiences, such as voices that are compelling for the individual but that others do not hear; a strong sense of meaning and direction that can make sense metaphorically, but be misleading taken literally, and a loss of the grounded sense of self accompanied by an openness to the whole that can be both exhilarating and terrifying.
+First, that journey can take people to strange places, involving hard to fathom experiences, such as voices that are compelling for the individual but that others do not hear; a strong sense of meaning and direction that can make sense metaphorically, but be misleading when taken literally, and a loss of the grounded sense of self accompanied by an openness to the whole that can be both exhilarating and terrifying.
 Though such experiences might be labelled as an illness, it is argued here that they are part of the available spectrum of human experience.
 Properly supported, they can lead out of a stuck period of life into new horizons, as illustrated by LH’s account.
 It is accessing the spiritual dimension of experience that clears the way to these possibilities.

 References [B-head]